redhat-eets/sno-tests/README.md

 192.168.49.141	alertmanager-main-openshift-monitoring.apps.node12.wpc.test
 ```

-## Running test directly from git source tree
+## Running tests directly from git source tree

-First git clone the source tree.
+First, git clone the source tree.

-Install  ginkgo and gomega,
+Install Ginkgo and Gomega,

 ```
 go install github.com/onsi/ginkgo/v2/ginkgo
 go get github.com/onsi/gomega/...
 ```

 Create a directory to host the SNO kubeconfig topology files.
-By default the ginkgo script expects to find these files under `/testconfig` directory.
-This directory path can be changed by the enviroment var `CFG_DIR`.
+By default, the ginkgo script expects to find these files under the `/testconfig` directory.
+This directory path can be changed by the environment var `CFG_DIR`.

-Here is an example list of files under this configuration directory,
+Here is an example list of the files under this configuration directory,
 ```
 # ls /testconfig/
 node12  node2  topology.yaml
 ```

-In the above listing, the `node12` file and `node2` file are the kubeconfig files for SNO node12 and SNO node2.
-These kubeconfig file name can be different than the node name, for example, `cluster12` for node12, `cluster2` for node2.
-The `topology.yaml` is the file is used to describe the roles and port connections, and this file name can not be changed.
+In the above listing, the `node12` and `node2` files are the kubeconfig files for SNO node12 and SNO node2, respectively.
+These kubeconfig file names can be different than the node name, for example, `cluster12` for node12, `cluster2` for node2.  `topology.yaml` is the file is used to describe the roles and port connections, and this file name can not be changed.

-Let's take a look of the content of a sample `topology.yaml`:
+Let's take a look of the content of a sample `topology.yaml` file:
 ```
 ptp:
   gm: